brunoterkaly/AzureScenarios/UnfinishedAzureBt3_ExportingToSQLDatabase/Hol.md

 	_Deployment Settings_

-1. You have now finished specifying the details for the migration to Windows Azure SQL Database.
+1. You have now finished specifying the details for the migration to **Windows Azure SQL Database**.
 Click **Finish** to start the actual and physical migration.

 	![Viewing the summary information](Images/image015.png?raw=true)